Menu

 Identifying Responsible Perpetrators In Sexual Abuse Claims

-It could be a priest, deacon or rabbi.
-It could be a trusted family doctor, a nursing home employee or hospital staff member.
+It could be a priest, deacon, or rabbi.
+It could be a trusted family doctor, a nursing home employee, or a hospital staff member.
 Acquaintances, family members, friends - sexual misconduct can come from anywhere.

 New Jersey Law - Penalties For Sexual Assault